stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 Follow below instructions to build the Playbook.

 {{% notice note %}}
 **Note:** For the following step to build and run playbook.
-You can follow a step by step guide via AWS console or you can deploy a CloudFormation template to build the playbook.
+You can follow a step by step guide via AWS console or you can deploy a cloudformation template to build the playbook.
 {{% /notice %}}

 {{%expand "Click here for CloudFormation Console deployment step"%}}